kiancn/CallbackMethod/README.md

         * Ga'd darn it.
 Java is new to me.
 My Method References are different, they are objects    *
         * not lambda-expressions.
 Everything will be renamed.
 Suggestions?                         *

+* <b>Pssst! ...
+Pssssst!
+All the cool kids are watching the Callback Method branch now. </b>
+* Conclusion: There are not many cool kids.

 In short:
-The Methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.
+<b>The kcn.methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.</b>

 Actually there are <b> MethodReferences, MethodPacks, MeRefs and MePacks </b>